npallikarakis/ML_inv_eigenvalue/README.md

 Files kNN_ITEP_2L.py, RF_ITEP_2L.py and MLP_ITEP_2L.py include the corresponding python code.
 The direct problems are solved using a spectral-galerkin method, developed in https://iopscience.iop.org/article/10.1088/0266-5611/29/10/104010.

-The raw data of the direct problems are available upon request.
+The raw data of the direct problems which we used for training and validating the algorithms are available upon request.